-Leon.
-Being that I flow in grief, The smallest twine may lead me.
+Leon. - Being that I flow in grief, the smallest twine may lead me.

-'T is well consented; presently away; For to strange sores strangely they strain the cure.--Come, lady, die to live: this wedding-day, Perhaps, is but prolong'd; have patience and endure.
+Friar. - 'Tis well consented.
+Presently away; for to strange sores strangely they strain the cure.
+Come, lady, die to live.
+This wedding day Perhaps is but prolong'd.
+Have patience and endure.